qrtl/rmm-custom/openai_connector/README.rst

 The module is designed as a backend service and is intended to be invoked by other modules.
-Requests can be triggered using the method call_openAI().
+Requests can be triggered using the method call_openai().
 When store_response is enabled, the session retains the previous_response_id to support continuation of conversations.

 It is advised to delegate execution to background job queues (e.g.,